MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 ## Next steps

 ### For administrators
+- Learn the [technical requirements](requirements.md) for deploying and using Microsoft Dynamics 365 Remote Assist throughout your organization.
 - Learn how to get a [free trial of Remote Assist](try-remote-assist.md).
 - Learn how to [buy Remote Assist licenses](buy-remote-assist.md), either with or without Field Service licenses.
 - Learn how to [deploy Remote Assist](deploy-remote-assist.md), including how to assign licenses and set up HoloLens and mobile devices.